 Exeter is a Pennsylvania Act 101 Recycling Municipality mandating all residents, commercial establishments and institutions to recycle according to the Municipal Solid Waste Recycling Ordinance (link is to off-site codification page).
 Violators will be fined from $100 to $1,000 per incident.

-Recycling Schedule - shows dates of pick up and a small zone map
+2017 Recycling Schedule.pdf - shows dates of pick up and a small zone map

 Recycling Zone Map - a large map with all street names